 The fire protection program for decommissioning should be based on sound engineering practices and established industry standards such as those provided by the National Fire Protection Association (NFPA).
 This regulatory guide endorses several standards as guidance for implementing various elements of the fire protection program.
-The citation or reference of these standards in this guide is for guidance and does not imply NRC requirements.
+These standards are cited in this guide as guidance, not NRC requirements.
 Deviations from industry codes and standards should be justified on a case-by-case basis.
 The cited standards should be applied in a manner consistent with the NRC's regulations.
-An individual plant's standards-of-record are generally established in the operating plant's fire protection program as appropriate.
+An individual plant's standards of record are generally established in the operating plant's fire protection program and will also be considered to apply to the decommissioning fire protection program as appropriate.
+Licensees may consider adoption of standards more recent than the plant's standards of record when they are consistent with NRC's regulations and with appropriate evaluations for reductions in protection.